IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 		- It should have opened a new window.
 Congratulations you found your peer's chaincode's logs!

 #General Trouble Shooting
-1. If you can't get the app to reflect a new change try refreshing the browser
-1. Use the dashboard on the Bluemix service tile to verify if the chaincode was deployed and that your peers are running.
-You may get into the chaincode/peer logs from here.
-	- If there is no chaincode listed, get into the logs and figure out what happened
-1. Look at the node.js console logs for clues/errors (if using Bluemix do cf logs YOUR_APP_NAME, if localhost look at your screen buddy)
-	- If you want to see recent but historic logs when using Bluemix type cf logs YOUR_APP_NAME --recent in your command line/terminal
-	- The logs that are most helpful are right at the beginning.
-After the ------------ Server Up - x.x.x.x:xxxx ------------ line.
 1. Open the console in your browser (right click the page, inspect element, open console tab).
 There are lots of debug prints to help give you clues.
 1. If it still doesn't work try deleting the current network and creating another one

-#Common  Node Console Errors & Solutions

-1. **500 - ECONNREFUSED** - Check the peers in your options.network.peers.
-They likely do not exist / are wrong
-1. **400 - Must supply username for chaincode** - Check if you see a "Register - failure: userx 401" message.  if so delete and remake the network
-1. **401 - Register - failure** - Check the logs of the CA / peer.
-If they mention something about an expired certificate delete and remake the network.
-Logs can be found on the dashboard for the network on Bluemix.
-1. **400 - Error getting chaincode package bytes:...** - Check the options.chaincode.git_url, it is likely incorrect
-1. **fs readdir Error** - Check the `options.chaincode.unzip_dir` and `zip_url`.
-Manually download the git repo using the `options.chaincode.zip_url` then extract it.  the `gir_dir` var should be the exact relative path to get to the desired cc folder